Ultimate Guide to ARF Charges

 Insured Route

-There are 6 main fund-based (mutual funds) ARF product providers in the Republic of Ireland: New Ireland, Zurich Life, Standard Life, Irish Life, Royal London, and Aviva all of whom provide a wide range of unit-linked (mutual) multi-asset fund choices, through both their own and external fund managers, under their ARF products.
+There are 6 main fund-based (mutual funds) ARF product providers in the Republic of Ireland: New Ireland, Zurich Life, Standard Life, Irish Life, Royal London, and Aviva all of whom provide a wide range of unit-linked (mutual) multi-asset fund choices, through both their own and external fund managers.

-Most of these fund-based providers offer both active and passive fund choices, with fund options to suit all ARF investor types, from low to medium-risk investments.
+Most also offer both active and passive fund choices, with fund options to suit all ARF investor types, from low to medium-risk investments.
 Some providers may also offer guaranteed short-term returns using cash deposits.

 Self-directed Route